How does the chromatic number of a random graph vary?: Proof of Theorem

 \section{Proof of Theorem~\ref{theorem:polylog}}

 In this section we prove our final result, Theorem~\ref{theorem:polylog}.
 Throughout, we fix $p=\tfrac 12$.
-We assume the announced result \eqref{eq:announcedbounds} of Panagiotou and the first author~\cite{HPbdd} in the special case $\mu_a(n) = \Theta (n / \log^2 n)$.
-The strategy is very similar to that we used for Theorem~\ref{theorem:nstar}, based on our Framework Lemma, Lemma~\ref{lem:framework}.
+When we use our assumption \eqref{eq:assump}, we shall state this explicitly.
+This happens only at one point in the proof of Theorem~\ref{theorem:polylog}; the assumption is not needed for any of our lemmas.
+The overall proof strategy is very similar to that we used for Theorem~\ref{theorem:nstar}, based on our Framework Lemma, Lemma~\ref{lem:framework}.
 Before turning to the details, let us outline roughly why we choose the parameters that we do, as motivation for the arguments that follow.